IVIG, SCIG and mABs Therapy

-From clinical experience a trend in our patient population shows from initial IVIG towards adding long-term SCIG.
+From clinical experience the trend in our patient population is away from IVIG towards SCIG with clearly better results.

 SCIG vs IVIG comparison see below.